roaatech/rosaas-docs/content/en/docs/user-manual/products/product-details-exploration.md

 In the Details tab, you can access essential information about the product, including:

-- **Name:** This is the name of the digital product you have created in ROSAS.
+- **Name:** This is the name of the digital product you have created in RoSaaS.
 It serves as an identifier for the product within the platform.

 - **Client:** The client refers to the owner of the product.
-In ROSAS, a client has a dedicated workspace and is responsible for managing their specific product offerings.
+In RoSaaS, a client has a dedicated workspace and is responsible for managing their specific product offerings.

-- **Created Date:** The date when the product was initially created in ROSAS.
+- **Created Date:** The date when the product was initially created in RoSaaS.
 It provides information about the product's inception on the platform.

 - **Last Updated Date:** This indicates the most recent date when the product's details were modified or updated.
 It helps track changes and version history for the product.